vaibhavsagar/website/content/blog/automate-resume.md

 Date: 2015-02-26
 Category: programming

+*Edit: I've hardcoded the `pandoc.deb` URL for now because the most recent release of Pandoc does not provide a .deb file.*

 After [automating my blog]({filename}blog-setup.md), I decided to aim a little higher and use Travis-CI to automate document generation from my resume.
 I use [Pandoc](http://johnmacfarlane.net/pandoc/) to convert my source resume written